 Sedative effects potentiated by alcohol, other CNS depressants.
 May be potentiated by CYP2C19 inhibitors (eg, omeprazole, fluvoxamine).
 May be antagonized by CYP2C19 inducers (eg, rifampin, St. John's Wort).

-Dizziness, drowsiness, headache, GI upset, rash, tachycardia, orthostatic hypotension; rare idiosyncratic reactions (see literature).
+Dizziness, drowsiness, headache, GI upset, rash, tachycardia, orthostatic hypotension; rare idiosyncratic reactions (see full labeling).